Azure/ResourceModules/docs/wiki/GettingStarted.md

 ---

-Let us first answer the question what a Resource Module is:
-> A Resource Module is a reusable, template-based building block to deploy Azure resources.
-It encapsulates one or more Azure resources and their respective configurations for use in your Azure environment.

 ## General prerequisites

 No matter from where you start you have to account for some general prerequisites when it comes to bicep and this repository.